aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 7. **Open `frontend/index.html` in your browser to use the frontend**

 - Backend runs on the port defined in backend env file (e.g., localhost:3333).

+# Experiment Replication

+To replicate the experiment and to see the results, switch to the ```experiment``` branch and follow the instructions in the README.md file by clicking [here](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/tree/experiment)